Apps installed from the Ecwid App Market

 ParameterDescription

-codeIf the user successfully authorizes the application, the query will contain the code parameter.
-That is a temporary code that your app should exchange to an access token.
+codeIn case of successful authorization, the query contains the code parameter.
+That is a temporary code that should be exchanged for an access token by your app.
 This code can be used only once and 'lives' for a few minutes so your app should request the token as soon as it gets the code.
 See step #2 for the details.

 2. Get access token